Amy-S-Anderson/Persephone-ABM-for-Bioarchaeology/README.md

   * Repeat this process with a new cohort.

 The agent-based model (ABM) in the `Model_Core_Simulate_Cemetery.R` file generates a cohort of individuals (user specifies cohort size) at age 0 who are exposed to an annual probability of developing a skeletal lesion and an annual probability of dying.
 The ages at which a skeletal lesion might develop are specified by the user, as is the annual hazard of dying (specified as a named Siler function).
-The ABM produces two data sets: one that specifies the age and lesion status (present/absent) of every living individual in the cohort in each year of model time, and one that specifies the age at death and lesion status of every individual in the cohort.
-This second data set is effectively a bioarchaeological data set from a simulated cemetery.
+The ABM produces two data sets: one that includes the number of survivors and the percent of survivors with a skeletal lesion in each year of the model run, and one that includes the age at death and lesion status of every individual in the cohort.
+This second data set is effectively a paleopathological data set from a simulated cemetery.